simpeg/simpeg/docs/content/user-guide/how-to-guide/choosing-solvers.rst

 - The :class:`~pymatsolver.SolverLU` wraps SciPy's :func:`scipy.sparse.linalg.splu`.
 The performance of this solver is not up to the level of :class:`~pymatsolver.Mumps` and :class:`~pymatsolver.Pardiso`.
 Usage of the :class:`~pymatsolver.SolveLU` is recommended only when it's not possible to use other faster solvers.

+For control over Pardiso's CPU usage, see :ref:`pardiso-threads`.

 The default solver
 ------------------